Cleveland Clinic logo

 How long does it take to recover from forceps delivery?

-You may spend a little longer in the hospital after a forceps delivery, but recovery time is about the same as it is for an unassisted birth.
-It usually takes about six weeks, occasionally longer if you’re healing from severe tears.
-If you have stiches, they’ll dissolve in about a month.
-You might have to wear a pad for normal vaginal bleeding.
-If you have residual pain, you should be able to manage it with over-the-counter medications.
-If it’s more severe than that, consult your healthcare provider.
+You may spend a little longer in the hospital after a forceps delivery.
+But overall, the recovery time is about the same as it is for a vaginal birth.
+It usually takes about six weeks to heal.
+It can take longer if you’re healing from severe tears.
+If you have stitches, they’ll dissolve in about a month.
+If you have pain from childbirth, you should be able to manage it with over-the-counter medications.
+If it’s more severe than that, contact your healthcare provider.

 A note from Cleveland Clinic